 Legacy & Soul of Bellingham Bay Awards

-The SeaFeast Legacy Award honors an individual whose lifelong pursuits in the maritime and fishing sectors personify the historical significance of the working waterfront at Bellingham Bay.
-The SeaFeast Soul Awards recognize families and individuals whose good works represent high levels of commitment and service to the everlasting heritage of marine, fishing, and maritime endeavors—the lifeline of Bellingham Bay.
+The SeaFeast Legacy Award honors a company, group, or individual who has committed decades to the maritime and fishing sectors by personifying the historical significance of Whatcom County’s working waterfront.
+The SeaFeast Soul Awards recognize families and individuals whose good works represent commitment and service to the heritage of fishing and maritime endeavors—the lifeline of Bellingham Bay.

 Samson Rope is the 2019 recipient.
 For 141 years, Samson has been recognized as a worldwide leader in the development and manufacture of high-performance ropes.
 Headquartered in Ferndale, Washington, with manufacturing facilities in Ferndale and Lafayette, LA, Samson has over 300 employees around the globe.
 Samson engineers continue to pioneer the use of new fiber technology and the development of innovative coatings and constructions to produce ropes with unprecedented performance characteristics to support their customers in multiple industries, including: commercial fishing, recreational marine, mooring, workboat, arborist, utility, offshore, and mining.
 Recognized as a regional leader in environmental initiatives, Samson proudly works to protect and engage in the Ferndale/Bellingham community.
 For more about Samson, visit www.samsonrope.com.